 Article 162 Any matters not provided in these Delivery Rules shall be governed by the Articles of Association, the General Exchange Rules and other implementing rules of the Shanghai International Energy Exchange.

 Article 163 The Exchange reserves the right to interpret these Delivery Rules.

-Article 164 These Delivery Rules are effective as of May 11th, 2017.
+Article 164 These Delivery Rules are effective as of [date].